St Joseph's Industrial School, Letterfrack

-St Joseph's Industrial School was an industrial school for young boys in Letterfrack, County Galway, Ireland.
+St Joseph's Industrial School was an industrial school for boys in Letterfrack, County Galway, Ireland.
 The school was built in 1886/7 after the designs of the architect William Hague, opened in 1887, and run by the Congregation of Christian Brothers.

 St Joseph's received a lasting notoriety through revelation of physical and sexual abuse of the boys by some of the Brothers there, with evidence of sexual abuse and extreme physical punishments going back to the 1930s.
-According to the Commission to Inquire into Child Abuse, between the years 1940 to 1970 15 children died there while in the care of the Christian Brothers, from causes including tuberculosis.
+According to the Commission to Inquire into Child Abuse, between the years 1940 and 1970 fifteen children died there while in the care of the Christian Brothers, from various causes including tuberculosis.
 Brother David Gibson, provincial of the Irish Christian Brothers' northern province, which includes Letterfrack, said that following a more thorough investigation of their files it was now established that 100 boys had died at the school during the 86-year period.

 The school was closed in 1974.
+In total 2,819 boys went through Letterfrack between 1887 and 1974.

 History

-Origins

-A wealthy Quaker couple, James and Mary Ellis, moved to Letterfrack in 1849 from the north of England, bought a large tract of land, developed it, built a residence and also a school for local children.
+The plot of land that would go on to contain Letterfrack was purchased in 1849 by a wealthy Quaker couple, James and Mary Ellis, who built on it a school for local children, as well as a residence.
 After the Ellises left, the school was run by Protestant Irish Church Missions to Roman Catholics.
 The ICM's continued up until 1882.
 The Catholic Archbishop of Tuam, Dr John McEvilly bought the property in 1884.

-Opening

 The Archbishop wrote to the Lord Lieutenant of Ireland, Earl Spencer suggesting that the property was 'admirably suited for a boys’ industrial school so sadly needed in that district'.
-However, the Lord Lieutenants' advisors were against the establishment of the school on the grounds that there was unlikely to be enough children requiring such an institution in the area and the existing schools were adequate for the educational needs of the area.
-Despite support from the Inspector of Industrial Schools, Sir Arthur Lentaigne the application was refused.
-The Archbishop continued to lobby the Lord Lieutenant and the school received support from the Lord Lieutenant in August 1885.
+However, the Lord Lieutenants' advisors were against the establishment of the school on the grounds that there was unlikely to be enough children requiring such an institution in the area, and that the existing schools were adequate for the educational needs of the area.
+Sir Arthur Lentaigne, the Insepector of Industrial schools, backed the proposal, but the application was nonetheless refused.

+The Lord Lieutenant came to support the endeavour in August 1885, after lobbying from the Archbishop.
 The school was initially certified for 75 boys and the Archbishop entered into negotiations with the Christian Brothers.
 The Christian Brothers agreed and after building work added to the property, the schools opened on 12 October 1887.

-Running of school

-A revised certificate doubling the number of boys the school could care for was issued in April 1889 and in November 1912, the accommodation limit was increased to 190.

-The physical isolation of Letterfrack and the distances from their families increased the isolation of boys there - the surrounding area didn't supply the number of children required and many were from Dublin and Leinster.

-The isolation was also a factor in institutionalisation and the fact that those who abused could remain undetected for so long.
-In total 2,819 boys went through Letterfrack between 1887 and 1974.

-The remote location of the school was a factor in its closing.

-Until 1954, there were three classes of boy at Letterfrack: